roderickjackson-bradley/socket_io_app/work/w10/d2/03-intro-to-jsx.md

 Okay, we have the following observations regarding the JS for a component:

 - There's a call to the `React.createElement` method that creates an element used internally by React.
-- The first argument is the component's name.
+- The first argument is the component's type (function or class).
+In the case of a React Element, it will be a string.
 - The second argument seems to be `null` so far - more on this next.
 - Any arguments after the second define the children of the component.
 In the case of the `<br />`, React recognized this as its built-in component for an HTML `<br>` element and knowing that it cannot have children, its `createElement` method was only passed two arguments.

 Now let's discuss that `null` second argument.
 It is for passing **props** to a component.
-You will learn about props later today, however, you can think of them as key/value pairs, much like the attributes we put within HTML elements.
+You will learn about props in a later lesson, however, you can think of them as key/value pairs, much like the attributes we put within HTML elements.

 Let's add a prop and see what happens: